Clarke Quay: History

+Redevelopment

-In 2003, British architectural firm Alsop Architects was hired to revamp Clarke Quay.
+In 2003, CapitaLand hired British architectural firm Alsop Architects to revamp Clarke Quay.
 The firm was commissioned to redesign the shophouse facades, streetscapes and riverfront dining areas in two development phases.
 The newly redeveloped Clarke Quay consistently attracts over 2 million visitors a year and is a major social and tourist component of brand Singapore.
 Crucial to its success is the ingenious moderation of the micro-climate through the design of sophisticated shading and cooling systems which reduce the ambient temperature by 4 degrees Celsius while enhancing the riverfront and streets with tremendous visual interests.
 The project won in 2007 Cityscape Architectural Review Award (Tourism, Travel & Transport – Built) and the Cityscape Asia Awards, Best Waterfront Development in 2008.

 CQ @ Clarke Quay in April 2024.

 The Satay Club and a number of establishments vacated Clarke Quay to make way for new tenants.

-A new SOHO concept development cum shopping centre called Clarke Quay Central, above the MRT station, was completed in 2007.
+A new SOHO concept development and shopping centre called Clarke Quay Central, above the MRT station, was completed in 2007.

 In July 2012, Hong Kong lifestyle retail store GOD opened a 6,000 square foot flagship store in the Quay.
 It closed on 26 April 2015.

+In 2013, alcohol licensing rules limited sales of liquor till 4am on Sundays and public holidays and by 3am the rest of the week, due to a rise in violent crimes in Clarke Quay.
+With the new rules, public order incidents in the area had been significantly reduced.
+While incidents had reduced, some tenants blamed the reduced hours affected their operations and the rules were hurting their businesses and had called for a review of the rules.
+In August 2018, a trial was done to extend sales of liquor by an additional hour, till 4am, for selected nightclubs and bars on all Fridays.
+However, in January 2019, the trial was ended as crimes had increased by seven percent over the same period compared to the previous year, with the rules reverted.

-On 17 December 2016, Zouk opened at Clark Quay after moving from its previous location at Jiak Kim Road.
+On 17 December 2016, Zouk opened at ClarkeQuay after moving from its previous location at Jiak Kim Road.

+Upgrading

 Upgraded Angel Canopies over the rebranded CQ @ Clarke Quay.

 On 26 April 2024, Clarke Quay officially reopened as CQ @ Clarke Quay after a rejuvenation exercise that began in August 2022.
 The exercise included upgrading of the Angel Canopies over the inner streets for better thermal control and lower energy usage.